-(iii) completion of a formal university or college course directly related to nurse-midwifery practice; each university or college unit shall be credited as 15 hours of continuing education; and
+(iii) completion of a formal university or college course directly related to nurse-midwifery practice; each university or college unit shall be credited as 15 hours of continuing education for a semester system and 10 hours of continuing education for a quarter system; and

-(iv) acting as primary preceptor for a nurse-midwifery or certified midwifery student; each 10 hours of precepting shall be credited as one continuing education hour; verification shall be provided by an accreditation commission for midwifery education (ACME) accredited nurse-midwifery education program; acting as primary preceptor for a licensed midwifery student upon verification of out of hospital setting practice by the CNM, prior to preceptor relationship This option shall not be accepted in place of pharmacology-related contact hours.
+(iv) acting as preceptor for a midwifery student; each 10 hours of precepting shall be credited as one continuing education hour, with maximum award of 10 contact hours; verification shall be provided by an accreditation commission for midwifery education (ACME) accredited nurse-midwifery education program or can be verified by a division-approved form.
+This option shall not be accepted in place of pharmacology-related contact hours.

 (4) Quality management: documentation of participation during the preceding two years in a system of quality management meeting the approval of the department is required for license renewal.
-Quality management includes peer review, quality assurance and quality improvement as defined in Subsections P, U, T of 16.11.2.7 NMAC.
+Quality management includes peer review, quality assurance and quality improvement as defined in Subsection S of 16.11.2.7 NMAC, Subsection W of 16.11.2.7 NMAC, and Subsection X of 16.11.2.7 NMAC.

-(5) If license renewal is denied, the applicant may request an administrative hearing under the terms set forth by Paragraph (5) of Subsection C of 16.11.2.11 NMAC.
+(5) If license renewal is denied, the applicant may request an administrative hearing under the terms set forth by Paragraph (5) of Subsection C of 16.11.2.12 NMAC.